vegas-cmf/vegaser/README.md

 During building the library structure enter the name of library, eg. vegas-cmf/foo and the namespace where your library will be situated in the Vegas, eg. **Vegas\\\Foo\\\\** (pay attention on the double backslashes).
 You can also provide the your name, email and description of library.

 Note.
-Before you run **build-project** command check your directory permissions.
+Before you run **build-library** command check your directory permissions.

 In some cases you need to run this script with "sudo" (mostly due to composer):
 ```